JohnReeves/mushrooms/index.md

         rotatedPoints.append( transy )
 ```

-Using what we learned about functions when we put the shapes together, we can make a function now that takes in a list of points and returns a list of points that have been rotated by an angle about a point.
+Using what we learned about Python functions in putting the shapes together, we can make a function that takes in a list of points and returns a list of points that have been rotated by an angle about a point.

 ```
 def rotate(points, angle, origin):